Skip to content

 Rollover Readiness Checklist

 Rolling over a 401(k) or traditional IRA into a Gold IRA requires getting several things right in sequence.
 The IRS imposes a strict 60-day window on indirect rollovers, and missing it triggers income taxes plus a potential 10% early withdrawal penalty (Source: IRS Publication 590-A).
 That single deadline mistake can cost thousands of dollars on a large account.
-This checklist covers the ten items you should verify before initiating a rollover — work through each one in order, and pause if you cannot check an item off.
+We call this the 10-Item Rollover Audit — ten sequential checks that cover employment status, account type, timing, tax impact, custodian choice, and paperwork.
+Work through each one in order, and pause if you cannot check an item off.

 Are You Ready to Roll Over?